aws-samples/serverless-patterns/lambda-elastic-ip-no-nat-gateway-cdk/README.md

 Since AWS manages the provisioning of any Lambda ENI, we cannot access that ENI in CDK code.
 Therefore, to automate the process, we have to associate the Elastic IP with the ENI in a custom resource after the deployment occurs and the ENI is provisioned.

-##### **NOTE:** This pattern is best suited for non-production environments since it is not multi-AZ nor highly scalable.

 ## Testing

-To test this pattern, you must use both the AWS Console and the AWS CLI.
+To test this pattern, use the AWS Console or the AWS CLI.

 ### AWS Console Part

 1. Open the AWS Lambda Console
 2. Navigate to `vin-api-lambda`
 3. Test the lambda with any payload
-4. The lambda shouldn't time out and a random vin should be returned and logged.
+4. The Lambda function shouldn't time out and a random vin should be returned and logged.

 ## Cleanup